Construction Reports: General Information

 Applicable Scenarios

-You will find construction-specific reports useful in your role as a project manager in the following scenarios:
+You may find construction-specific reports useful in your role as a project manager in the following scenarios:

 - You have billed a customer for work completed for a particular period and want to provide the customer with a report of the cost transactions to support the pro forma invoice.